gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 And as a bonus, whenever the layout of `Animal` changes, for example the order of fields gets changed, or a new field gets added which changes the alignment and thus the padding (here it's not the case because the alignment is already 8 which is the maximum, but in other cases it could happen), the C code gets recompiled, it does the right thing automatically, and everything works as expected.

-So my recommendation: never role-play as a compiler, just use getters and setters for unions.
+So my recommendation: never role-play as a compiler, just use getters and setters for unions and let the C compiler do the dirty work.

 ## The Go compiler does not detect changes